-Defining the scope of any contract is critical.
-It is the starting point for determining whether the goods, works and servcies provided are covered by the original contract price or require a revision to that price.
+Firstly, the scope is the starting point for determining whether any goods, works and services provided are extras – if not, they should be included in the original contract price.

-A clutch of cases has looked at whether changes to a contract which did not follow the express change procedure – the bare minimum of which is often to ensure the change is recorded in writing – might still be allowed as changes to that contract.
+A clutch of cases has reviewed whether changes to a contract which did not comply with the express change procedure – for example, at least that change should be recorded in writing – are still permitted changes to the original contract.

 Frankly you may as well include a requirement to have the variation documents delivered on the back of a unicorn if the parties are going to ignore the procedure and the courts are going to allow that!